Italy’s Many Cuisines

 August 8, 2016 4 min read

 Italian cuisine is world renowned for the bold flavors of beloved dishes like pizza, lasagna and parmigana.
-For students in culinary academy, however, it’s important to dig deeper into the dishes associated with this hotbed of dining excellence.
+For students in culinary school, however, it’s important to dig deeper into the dishes associated with this hotbed of dining excellence.
 For one thing, they should understand that what most people think of as “Italian cuisine” in fact draws on many different traditions associated with the nation’s 20 regions.
 Read on to learn about some of the foods that have come out of these areas:

 Northern Italy